dart-lang/pub-dev/doc/policy.md

     publisher to either explain their intended purpose or transfer the ownership of the package to you.

-    If the package had no publisher just email `support@pub.dev`, include the package name, and we will forward the email to the package uploader.
+    If the package had no publisher email `support@pub.dev`, include the package name, and we will forward the email to the package uploader.

  3. If the publisher does not respond within three (3) weeks, forward the thread